• Home

 Can I use small tortillas?

-No — and this is one of those cases where the substitution actually breaks the recipe.
-The technique depends on the tortillas overhanging the pan so they fold back over the filling.
-Fajita-size tortillas won’t reach, and you’ll end up with an open-faced quesadilla that falls apart when you try to slice it.
+No, this is one of those cases in which the substitution actually ruins the whole recipe.
+The technique relies on the tortillas hanging over the edge enough to fold back over the filling.
+Fajita-size tortillas won’t reach that far, and you’ll wind up with an open-faced quesadilla that falls apart when you try to cut it.

 Why are my tortillas soggy?